 For an idea of how it worked, check out the video below!

-So, going the next step, I decided to make another one.
-But, this time, I did not want to use electrical tape to mount the fly reel on to the rod.
+So, going to the next step, I decided to make another one.
+But this time, I did not want to use electrical tape to mount the fly reel onto the rod.

 Shopping around online, I located a retailer selling telescoping mini-fishing rods like the one I had already.
 It came with a mini-fly reel instead of a spin-casting reel, so no electrical tape this time!

 Sidetracked with work and other things, it took a few more days to get started on the next rod.
 But, after a few starts and stops, I made the modifications that resulted in Micro Fly Rod II.
-Below is a picture of Micro Fly Rod II.
+Below is a picture of this rod.

-The remainder of the article will step through the modifications I made to the original rod.
-Do read on if interested in making one for your Micro Fishing activities!
+The remainder of the article will walk through the modifications I made to the original rod.
+Do read on if you're interested in making one for your micro fishing activities!

 Micro Fly Rod II...
 No Electrical Tape!